open-craft/opencraft/documentation/monitoring.md

 ## Troubleshooting

-Most issues with Ocim monitored instances can be fixed by running `.enable_monitoring()`, but in case that's failing you can use the following checklist to help you debug the issue:
+In the case that the monitoring is failing or ends up incorreclty configured, you can use the following checklist to help you debug the issue:

 1. Check if the monitored endpoints are working as expected and available from the internet.
-For LMS, the monitoring address is `/heartbeat?extended`.
-The return of the page will point out if there's any issue with the instance.
 2. Check if Ocim has valid credentials on `.env` configuration file.
+3. Try to reprovision monitoring resources with `.enable_monitoring()` and `.disable_monitoring()` on the failing instance.
-3. Check if the Synthetics monitor is correctly configured and enabled.
+4. Check if the Synthetics monitor is correctly configured and enabled.
-4. Check if the monitor has a Alert Condition and Alert Policy associated.
+5. Check if the monitor has a Alert Condition and Alert Policy associated.
-5. Verify that there's at least 1 notification channel added to the alert policy and that the channel is receiving notifications.
+6. Verify that there's at least 1 notification channel added to the alert policy and that the channel is receiving notifications.